austindickey/giphy-widget/README.md

 # giphy-widget

-Instructions:

-Click the buttons up top to pull 10 gifs related to that animal.
-Click the gif to start the animation, click it again to return it to a still state.

-Use the input bar on the right to create a new button with any animal of your choosing.

-Enjoy!
+To use this widget, simply type something in the search field and press enter or click submit.
+It will then populate the top 10 gifs related to your query along with a rating.

+Click on each gif to either start or stop it.